On Campus Make-Up Exam for Currently Enrolled SSCC Students

 - Testing and Assessment staff will proctor the exam.
 The proctor’s function is to ensure procedural integrity and security of the exam in a secure environment.

 - Make-up exams will be offered only during semester sessions.
-No make-up exams will be proctored during the week of final exams.

 - Exam proctors will not collect or disseminate any non-proctored materials including homework, papers, surveys, or take-home tests.